orchest/orchest/docs/source/getting_started/quickstart.rst

 Data exploration
 ~~~~~~~~~~~~~~~~
-..
-TODO
-.. note the environment for data exploration.
-We need to install an additional package

 Now that we have downloaded the data, the next pipeline step can explore it.
 Create another pipeline
 step with *Title* ``Data exploration`` and *File path* ``explore-data.ipynb``, and connect the two
 pipeline steps.